 1 | To Become An Interior Designer, You Need A Discerning Eye.

 While good taste is not the sole requirement to be an interior designer, it’s certainly a prerequisite.
 Wherever you go, it’s immediately apparent that many people need help arranging furniture, selecting window treatments or rugs, & hanging art.
 Interior designers have to focus on both the little details & the big picture simultaneously to craft cohesive spaces.
 Most designers possess a natural creative flair or at least, a keen interest in design.
 Interior designers will use colour, form, light, line, pattern, texture & space to create unity.

-There’s no way not to see it.
-Too often there are such glaring mismatches or outright misplaced items.
+Be warned, once your eye is trained there’s no way to unsee a plethora of design failures.
+From mismatched patterns to misplaced knick-knacks.
 Keep in mind that this is not confined to residential décor (one of the more egregious offenders).
 The upside to all of this is when you encounter innovative interior design.
 Well-arranged furniture or commercial displays can be truly gratifying to see.
 They will inspire you for future projects & represent a golden opportunity to compliment aesthetically beautiful spaces.

 2 | To Become An Interior Designer, You Need People Skills.

 Strong communication skills are an absolute must when it comes to succeeding in interior design.
 You’ll need frequently communicate your design intentions & why you think they’re an effective solution to your client’s problems.
 I’ve seen many talented designers never get full recognition & autonomy because they couldn’t effectively communicate with clients & other staff members.
 Unfortunately, I’ve also noticed less hard-working designers flow from project to project because they know how to network- it’s the way of the world.